I don’t have the ideal body shape

 There is stigma attached to male body image

-You need to be big, muscular and tall.
+You feel like you need to be big, muscular and tall as a man.
 This can cause real issues for those who don’t have that particular body type.
 On social media, I think its important to show those who are successful in sport who don’t have the perceived ideal sporting physique.

 Focus on your own success